metabase/metabase/docs/data-modeling/json-unfolding.md

 # Working with JSON fields

-With [some databases](#databases-that-support-json-unfolding), Metabase can unfold JSON columns into their component fields.
+With [some databases](#databases-that-support-json-unfolding), Metabase can unfold JSON columns into their component fields, which you can then filter on using the query builder.

 Here is a table with a column that contains JSON.